-Lastly, a number of dwarf umbrella tree varieties have variegated leaves, but S. acinophylla leaves tend to be solid green.
+Lastly, many dwarf umbrella tree varieties have variegated leaves, but S. acinophylla leaves tend to be solid green.

 Both plants can be pruned to maintain a reasonable height and care for either species is basically the same.

-Scheffleras are tropical plants and like a moister environment.
-However, overwatering can be a problem with umbrella tree care, especially for the new plant owner.
+Scheffleras are tropical plants so they like a moister environment.
+But, overwatering can be a problem, especially for the new plant owner.

-If the leaves are yellowing or browning, dropping off, or becoming droopy, that can be a sign of improper watering.
+If the leaves are yellowing or browning, dropping off, or becoming droopy, this can be a sign of improper watering.

-Unfortunately, as both over and underwatering can cause leaf issues, you might need to do a little digging to get to the bottom of the problem.
-This article from Fiddle & Thorn delves a bit deeper into scheffleras and watering issues.
+Both over and underwatering can cause leaf issues.
+So, you might need to do a little digging to get to the bottom of the problem.
+My guide on watering indoor plants can help you with this.

-Scheffleras like humidity, so it’s best to keep them in a spot where the air stays as moist as possible.
-If you like, you can place a pebble tray underneath your umbrella tree to increase the humidity.
+Scheffleras like humidity.
+Keep them in a spot where the air stays moister.
+You can place a pebble tray underneath your umbrella tree to increase the humidity.

-If you have a variegated variety, lower light may affect the leaves’ colouring as well.
+If you have a variegated variety, lower light may also affect the coloring.

 As you can see, my plant has a mix of green and variegated leaves.
-Originally, he was sitting in a northwest facing window, and I suspect the lower light affected the variegation level.
-I’ve since moved him to a little brighter spot and the variegation has picked up a bit.
+Originally, he was sitting in a northwest-facing window, and I suspect the lower light affected the variegation level.
+When I moved him to a little brighter spot the variegation picked up a bit.

-Also, it’s a good idea to occasionally turn your umbrella tree so that all sides are exposed to the brightest light.
-This is especially important if you notice one side of the tree growing fuller than the other.
-Or, if like my plant below, you find them stretching towards the light.
+Occasionally turn your umbrella tree so that all sides are exposed to the brightest light.
+This is especially important if you notice one side of the tree is growing fuller than the other.
+Or, if like my plant below, you find the plant stretching towards the light.

-As for temperature, scheffleras like a moderate to a warmer temperature.
-In the home, 65 – 75 degrees F will keep them happy.
+Scheffleras like moderate to warmer temperatures.
+Home temperatures of 65 – 75 °F will keep them happy.

-In warmer climates, both S. acinophylla and S. arboricola can be grown outdoors, where heights can reach up to 50 feet.
-However, if you’re planting your umbrella tree outdoors, make sure the temperature does not drop below 60 degrees F.
+In warmer climates, both S. acinophylla and S. arboricola can grow outdoors, where heights can reach up to 50 feet.
+Just make sure the temperature doesn’t drop below 60 °F.

 One other thing to note, S. acinophylla can be considered an invasive species, so keep this in mind if planting outdoors.

 Your umbrella tree might like water, but it’s not so thrilled with soggy feet.
-In other words, good umbrella tree care means using a well draining soil.
+In other words, good umbrella tree care means using well-draining soil.
 An all purpose soil with perlite or sand is a good choice.

-Once you have your plant settled in its new living space, you’ll want to turn your attention to maintaining your schefflera.
-Luckily, umbrella trees are easy houseplants and overall don’t need a whole lot to maintain their foliage.
+Overall, umbrella trees are easy houseplants and don’t need a whole lot to maintain their foliage.

-Pruning can be one of the biggest tasks when it comes to umbrella tree care.
-This is especially true if you want your schefflera to maintain a certain height or look.
+Pruning is one of the biggest tasks with umbrella tree care.
+This is especially true if you want your Schefflera to maintain a certain height or look.
 Remember, these guys are fast growers.
-And indoors, where light is less, they can become leggy.
+And indoors, where there’s less light, they can become leggy.

-Luckily, umbrella trees like to be pruned.
-And they rebound quickly.
-So don’t be afraid to prune aggressively.
+Luckily, Scheffleras like pruning.
+They rebound quickly, so don’t be afraid to prune aggressively.

-Start with cutting off anything that appears leggy or overgrown.
-In addition, remove any dead or dying leaves.
+When pruning, start with removing anything leggy or overgrown, as well as any dead or dying leaves.

-To make it thicker and keep its height manageable, you can cut off the top of the stalk making your cut about an inch above the leaf node – the point at which the leaves join the stem.
-This will encourage the plant to grow outwards, making it fuller, as well as upwards.
+To make your plant thicker and keep its height manageable, cut off the top of the stalk, just above the node.
+This will encourage the plant to grow outwards, as well as upwards.

-Umbrella tree care also includes repotting your plant as it grows.
-In general, plan on moving your Schefflera to a larger pot about once every two to three years, once you start noticing the roots breaking through the top or bottom of the soil.
+In general, plan on moving your Schefflera to a larger pot about once every two to three years, sooner if notice the roots breaking through the top or bottom of the soil.

 When choosing a pot, look for one a size or two larger than its current container.
 These guys are tall growing, top heavy plants so make sure you use a sturdy pot.

-The simplest way to propagate your schefflera is to grow a stem cutting in soil or water.
-With either method, you’ll start by using a clean, sharp knife or pruners, to cut at least 4 to 6 inches of stem.
+The simplest way to propagate your Schefflera is to grow a stem cutting in soil or water.
+With either method, you’ll start by using a clean, sharp knife or pruners (link), to cut at least 4 to 6 inches of stem.

-Just like with pruning, you’ll make the cut slightly above the leaf node.
-By the way, given that regular pruning is part of good umbrella tree care, a great time to propagate is in the spring right after a pruning.
-Leftover cuttings often make ideal propagating material.
+Just like with pruning, you’ll cut slightly above the leaf node.
+Since regular pruning is part of good umbrella tree care, a good time to propagate is in spring right after a pruning.
+Leftover cuttings make great propagating material.